huggingface/alignment-handbook/recipes/starchat2-15b/README.md

 ## Full training examples

-You will require 8 GPUs (80GB of VRAM) to train the full model - alternatively, you can train on 1 GPU by adjusting the micro batch size and gradient accumulation steps to keep the global batch size constant.
+You will require 8 GPUs (80GB of VRAM) to train the full model - alternatively, you can train on 1 GPU by adjusting `per_device_train_batch_size` and `gradient_accumulation_steps` to keep the global batch size constant.
 A recipe involving QLoRA will come later 🤗.

 ```shell
 # Step 1 - SFT